Michael Bennett Accused Of Lying About Las Vegas Incident By Fox Sports Radio Host Clay Travis

 — Michael Bennett (@mosesbread72) September 6, 2017

-At the above-referenced press conference embedded below, LVMPD Undersheriff Kevin McMahill noted that the two officers involved in the encounter with Michael Bennett were of Hispanic heritage and that the NFL player was detained for just 10 minutes and released.

-Although apparently there is no up-close bodycam footage of the detention, the sheriff added that there are 100-plus casino videos that investigators need to review and also asked the public to submit any cellphone videos that might have been recorded that night.
+Although apparently there is no up-close bodycam footage of the detention, the sheriff added that there are 100-plus casino videos that investigators need to review, and they also asked the public to submit any cellphone videos that might have been recorded that night.

 TMZ posted a short video of Michael Bennett in handcuffs.

-Separately, the Las Vegas police union has asked the NFL to investigate Michael Bennett under the its personal conduct policy for his allegedly false racial profiling accusations.
+Separately, the Las Vegas police union has asked the NFL to investigate Michael Bennett under its personal conduct policy for his allegedly false racial profiling accusations.
 The NFL has rejected that request, however, USA Today reported.
 Cops are currently investigating whether Bennett was involved in some kind of altercation in Drai’s Nightclub at the same location, the news outlet added.

 #BREAKING: letter from union for @LVMPD officers to @nflcommish requesting investigation into Michael Bennett @mosesbread72 @LVPPA @8NewsNow pic.twitter.com/B7tdqgag7K